Now before you go and invest in LED under cabinet lighting, there are some important things you should know about while

 If you want they can be cut into sections to suit your needs.

-There is one drawback: each 16 ft / 5 metre section requires its own plug, making them more complicated to use for long projects.
+There is one drawback: each 16 ft / 5-meter section requires its own plug, making them more complicated to use for long projects.

 Tape lights are ideal for: